EQAR/internal-handbook/docs/admin-it.md

 LDAP service is provided by [OpenLDAP](https://www.openldap.org/)'s slapd.

 EQAR users, groups and network configuration (e.g. automounts) are stored under `ou=users,dc=eqar,dc=eu`.
-This tree is served by `appsrv.eqar.eu` as master and by `files.eqar.eu` as a replication for redundancy; machines dependant on the common user database have both servers configured.
+This tree is served by `ldap.int.eqar.eu` (alias for `auth-prod` container) as master and by `ldap-1.int.eqar.eu` (alias for `files` server) as a replication for redundancy; machines dependant on the common user database have both servers configured.

-In addition, `appsrv` also provides read-only access to the EQAR contact DB via LDAP under `dc=Contacts,dc=eqar,dc=eu`.
+In addition, `ldap-contacts.int.eqar.eu` (alias for `php-prod` container) provides read-only access to the EQAR contact DB via LDAP under `dc=Contacts,dc=eqar,dc=eu`.

 #### Staff user template